 What I found in Soundtrap was more than I had anticipated.
 My students were able to utilize all of the same features of traditional beginner digital audio workstation but with the added benefits of being based in the cloud.
 As such, it works across devices smartphones, tablets, PCs and Macs giving students the freedom to continue working on their projects from home and, I appreciate being able to tap into the students’ projects to see their process without peering over their shoulders or waiting for an audio file.
 I also found that with the ease of multi-device collaboration that Soundtrap offers students did just that, collaborating on interesting and original compositions and podcasts.

 When I came to York Early College Academy in 2017, I knew I would be using Soundtrap to build our new music program.
-Technology gives us so many opportunities to reach beyond the boundaries of traditional music and music making.
+Music technology gives us so many opportunities to reach beyond the boundaries of traditional music and music making.
 To innovate for and with our students.
 It is a universal access point that helps enable all learners, no matter their needs or economic status, to enjoy the benefits of music education.